Wixonic/WixiBot/src/settings/1179518852846067833/ticket.md

 ## Ticket Tool
 > Ticket details will be visible to {{PERMISSIONS}}

-If you need help and you think we can help you, please create a ticket using the button below.
+If you need assistance and believe we can help, please create a ticket by clicking the button below.